 However, I have no fundamental objections if there are convincing arguments favouring an external help desk.
 I am willing to consult with the other universities and the relevant ministers to determine how an external help desk can best complement a confidential network’s strengths.
 I want to emphasise that we should not hide behind this plea for an external help desk; even if it is established, it does not absolve us from our duty to become even better at handling our responsibility.

 I want to emphasise that we should not hide behind this plea for an external help desk

 In any case, continued cooperation is of great importance between universities and university colleges governed by the Flemish Interuniversity Council (VLIR) and the The Flemish Council of Universities of Applied Sciences and Arts (VLHORA).
-In 2018, VLIR published an ambitious Charter on Unacceptable Behaviour that is soon undergoing its first evaluation.
+In 2018, VLIR published an ambitious Charter on Inappropriate Behaviour that is soon undergoing its first evaluation.
 Developing a shared vision, exchanging best practices, and building a learning network are all steps to help unite universities and university colleges.

 Luc Sels, Rector

 Also on behalf of the Vice Rectors and the Managing Director